-Associate Professor, Faculty of Social Sciences
+Professor of International Security, Faculty of Social Sciences

-Dr Bettina Renz is Associate Professor at the School of Politics & IR.
+Dr Bettina Renz is Professor of International Security at the School of Politics & IR.
 She obtained her MA and MSc in Russian Studies at the University of Edinburgh and completed her PhD at the Centre for Russian and East European Studies, University of Birmingham in 2005.
 She has previously lectured at King's College London at the Royal Air Force College and was an ESRC Postdoctoral Fellow at the University of Birmingham's European Research Institute.

 Dr Renz's teaching interests are in the broad areas of international security and strategic studies.
 With a background in Russian studies her teaching centres on developments in contemporary Russia.… read more

-Dr Renz is keen to take on PhD students who are interested in any area of Russian foreign, defence and security policy as well as contemporary strategy and airpower
+Dr Renz is keen to take on PhD students who are interested in any area of Russian foreign, defence and security policy as well as contemporary strategy and airpower.

 Dr Renz's teaching interests are in the broad areas of international security and strategic studies.
 With a background in Russian studies her teaching centres on developments in contemporary Russia.
 Her teaching is informed by research carried out into contemporary Russian security and defence policy involving regular research visits to Russia.
 Having taught defence studies at RAF Cranwell until her appointment at Nottingham in 2007 Dr Renz is also interested in contemporary war and strategy with a focus on the use of air power.
 Dr Renz is a graduate of the King's Institute for Learning and Teaching and is a fellow of the UK Higher Education Academy.
 She was awarded a Chancellor Award for her contribution to the quality of teaching at the University of Nottingham in 2012.

-Law and Social Sciences BuildingUniversity of NottinghamUniversity Park
+Law and Social Sciences buildingUniversity of NottinghamUniversity Park Nottingham, NG7 2RD

-Connect with The University of Nottingham through social media and our blogs.
+Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs